-55.371 Children's Literature
+55.371 Literature for Young People

 A survey of printed materials for children and young adults in relation to their needs, interests and abilities.
 Criteria for evaluation and selection for library collections.
 Use of materials in reading guidance with children and young adults.